roelandmoors/authjs-adapter-sql/README.md

 - https://planetscale.com/docs/learn/operating-without-foreign-key-constraints
 - https://planetscale.com/docs/tutorials/planetscale-serverless-driver

-## How to use with pg-promise
+## How to use with pg

 Install:

 ```
-npm i authjs-adapter-sql pg-promise
+npm i authjs-adapter-sql pg
 ```

 use [postgres.sql](postgres.sql) to create the tables.